 This semi-staged version of L’enfant et les sortilèges is a marvellous opportunity for me to play with my graphic universe.

 One has the very strong feeling that Ravel uses this opera to demonstrate the amplitude of his musical palette.
 This is how I conceive the animations – with the development of a variety of stage pictures to create a multitude of visual effects.

 L'enfant is an extraordinary work - a miniature so detailed, so finely wrought that it contains whole worlds within it.
 The combination of Collette's imagination and Ravel's emotional and ambitious response to her text creates an amazing opportunity.
 Grégoire and I were clear about trying to find an approach to unleash that energy, and one that would set free both our minds and those of the audience.
 We found that when the singer, the animation and the piece align in one seamless moment that's exactly what happens - something is released in the theatre that is transporting and incredibly exciting.

-Concept and animation: Grégoire Pont
+Concept and animator: Grégoire Pont

 Director: James Bonas

-Stage and costume design: Thibault Vancraenenbroeck
+Stage and costume designer: Thibault Vancraenenbroeck